This article was updated on July 25, 2018.

 Why Family Balance Should Matter to HR Leaders

 A sheer lack of options can lead some working parents to take desperate measures during summer months.
 The number of "latch key kids," or children who stay home alone for long periods of time, can soar during the summer months.
-The Kansas Department of Children and Families reports that each year some 3 million kids are injured or killed as a result of at-home accidents that can result from a lack of safe supervision.
+The Kansas Department of Children and Families reports that each year some three million kids are injured or killed as a result of at-home accidents that can result from a lack of safe supervision.
 Parents should never have to sacrifice safety because they just don't have the help they need.

 While your organization doesn't need to invest in building a full-scale child care facility on-site to keep parents and families safe during the summer months, a revision of your policies to support both work and family obligations for working parents can yield big dividends.
 CIO writes that not only are parent-friendly policies a powerful tool to combat absenteeism and productivity concerns, they are a critical retention tool in a market where talent availability is tight.